Overinterpretation reveals image classification model pathologies: Results

-We randomly sample 1000 images from the ImageNet validation set that are classified with $\geq 90\%$ confidence and generate a heatmap of sufficient input subset pixel locations (Figure~\ref{fig:heatmap-imagenet}).
-Here, we use SIS subsets to generate the heatmap rather than 5\% pixel-subsets.
-The SIS tend to be strongly concentrated along the image borders rather than near the center, suggesting the model relies too heavily on image backgrounds in its decision-making.
-This is a serious problem because objects corresponding to ImageNet classes are often located near the center of images, and thus this network fails to focus on salient features.
-The fact that the model confidently classifies the majority of images by seeing only their border pixels suggests it suffers from severe overinterpretation.
+Figure~\ref{fig:heatmap-imagenet} shows SIS pixel locations from a random sample of 1000 ImageNet validation images.
+We find concentration along image borders, suggesting the model relies heavily on image backgrounds and suffers from severe overinterpretation.
+This is a serious problem as objects determining ImageNet classes are often located near image centers, and thus this network fails to focus on salient features.
+We found the mean fraction of an image required for classification with $\geq$ 90\% confidence is only 0.0914, and mean SIS size differs significantly by predicted class (Figure~\ref{fig:sis-size-per-class-imagenet}).